Credit Cards Travel Credit Cards

 Can I upgrade my Chase Sapphire Preferred to Reserve without a hard inquiry?

-Yes, you can upgrade your Chase Sapphire Preferred to Reserve without a hard inquiry after a year as a cardholder.
-Note that you won’t receive a welcome bonus if you upgrade.
-If you apply separately, you can only receive a welcome bonus if you do not have a Sapphire card and haven’t received a welcome bonus in the past 48 months.
+Yes, you can typically upgrade your Chase Sapphire Preferred® Card to Reserve without a hard inquiry after a year as a cardholder.
+Note that you typically won't receive a welcome bonus if you upgrade.
+A new cardmember bonus may not be available to you if you previously had the same card, previously earned a new cardmember bonus for the same card, or if you currently have any other Sapphire personal card.

 Is Capital One Venture better than the Capital One Quicksilver Cash Rewards Credit Card?